 8. User Reviews

-You can learn a lot about the quality of a theme by reviews from other users.
+You can learn a lot about the quality of a theme from reviews from other users.
 Themes in the WordPress.org directory all have ratings and reviews you can check.

 Themes at ThemeForest and some other marketplaces also include reviews and ratings.
-Premium theme shops may not have reviews on their site, but you can find them in other places.
+Premium theme shops may not have reviews on their site, but you can find them elsewhere.